American University of Beirut

 Semitic Studies requires 15 credits: ARAB 213/214 or Syriac 215/216; a second Semitic language other than Arabic (ARAB 213 or 215); ARAB 222; and one of the following: ARAB 211 or 212, ARAB 216, ARAB 227 or ARAB 228, AROL 293/294, AROL 217, AROL 218, AROL 219/220, AROL 226, AROL 227, AROL 228, AROL 231.

 Software Development and Design This minor can be attained by any AUB student except Computer Science, Computer and Communications Engineering (CCE), and Computer Science and Engineering (CSE) students.
-It requires 18 credits and has no prerequisite courses to get started.
-The following 5 courses are mandatory: CMPS 201, 202, 244, 270 and 271.
-The remaining course can be chosen from the following: CMPS 278, CMPS 279 or CMPS 288.
+It requires 18 credits and has no prerequisite courses to get started: CMPS 201, CMPS 202, CMPS 244, CMPS 271 and two of CMPS 270, CMPS 278, CMPS 279 and CMPS 288.

 Statistics can be pursued via one of two options: